Yo-Yo Intermittent Recovery Test

 upon which subsequent performance evaluations and

-the development of the athlete's maximum oxygen uptake (VO2 max) and ability to perform repeated interval work.
+The "Yo-Yo Intermittent Recovery Test" objective is to monitor the development of the athlete's maximum oxygen uptake (VO2 max) and the ability to perform repeated interval work.

 - Flat non-slippery surface